 - 1. Activity: you may be up as you desire and tolerate. - 2.
-Diet: You may slowly return back to a soft-regular diet - 3.
-Pain: The I.V. pain medication will typically be discontinued and you will be switched to oral pain pills.
+Diet: You may slowly return back to a soft-regular diet

+3. Pain: If you stayed overnight in the hospital, the I.V. pain medication will be discontinues and you will be switched to pain pills.
 Please let them know of any drug allergies.
 Percocet (oxycodone with acetaminophen) is usually prescribed for severe pain and Vicodin (hydrocodone with acetaminophen) is prescribed for moderate pain.
 Use the Percocet first and when your pain has decreased enough, you can switch to Vicodin.
-You can take from 1⁄2 a pill up to 2 pills every 4 hours as needed. - 4.
-Occupational therapy and physical therapy may evaluate you after surgery.
+You can take from 1⁄2 a pill up to 2 pills every 4 hours as needed.

+4. Occupational therapy and physical therapy may evaluate you after surgery.
 Please discuss with them how to get up out of bed so that you do not pull on your neck.
 If you had surgery because of severe weakness of muscles in your arms or legs, you may be recommended to have physical therapy to strengthen those muscles.